hmunfru/fiware-sdc/doc/installation-guide.rst

     /opt/fiware-sdc/bin/generateselfsigned.sh myhost.mydomain.org

 By the way, the self-signed certificate is at /etc/keystorejetty.
 This file will not be overwritten although you reinstall the package.
-The same way, it wont be removed automatically if you uninstall de package.
+The same way, it will not be removed automatically if you uninstall the package.

 Advanced solution: using certificates signed by a CA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~